irgangla/download_processor/host/README.md

-# URL Forwarder Host
+# Download Processor Host

-Host app for Url Forwarder extensions (Firefox and Chrome).
+Host app for Download Processor extensions (Firefox and Chrome).

 You can find install script and documentation for your platform in the sub folders.